Rel1cx/eslint-react/packages/eslint-plugin-react-hooks/src/rules/ensure-custom-hooks-using-other-hooks.md

 Helps find custom Hooks that don't use other Hooks.

-> :warning: **This rule is in early-access!** Please report any bugs or feedback on the [issue tracker](https://github.com/rel1cx/eslint-react/issues/31)

 ## Why is this good?

 Custom Hooks may call other Hooks (that’s their whole purpose).
 If a custom Hook is not calling other Hooks, it might be a sign that it's unnecessary or incorrectly implemented.
 This rule helps you catch those cases.